muhanad40/Numbers-To-Words-Ruby/README.md

 ![](Numbers-To-Words-Screenshot.png?raw=true)

 A personal Ruby challenge I wanted to take on.
+This script takes a numerical input and outputs the words in English.

 This was made into an independent class as an extension to the String and Integer(Fixnum) classes.
 This makes it more compatible.